PrefectHQ/prefect/docs/tutorial/deployments.md

 Congratulations!
 You now have your first working deployment.

-Deploying flows through the `serve` method is the most straight forward way to start scheduling flows with Prefect.
+Deploying flows through the `serve` method is the most straightforward way to start scheduling flows with Prefect.
 However, if your team has more complex infrastructure requirements or you'd like to use Prefect [Managed Execution](/guides/managed-execution/) you can deploy flows to a [work pool](/concepts/work-pools/).

 Learn about work pools and how Prefect Cloud can handle infrastructure configuration for you in the [next step of the tutorial](/tutorial/work-pools/).